ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/1941-11-15-The-Ithaca-Journal-Ithaca-NY-p2" "800x500" "" "top" /%}}
 {{% fig "mills-home/1941-11-18-The-Ithaca-Journal-Ithaca-NY-p5" "500" /%}}

-The first three names of possible heirs listed are Emily's cousins, the children of [James Thomas Mills](https://www.findagrave.com/memorial/74905990/james-thomas-mills), Edward's younger brother:
+After Emily's death, the first three names of possible heirs listed in the deeds are Emily's cousins, the children of [James Thomas Mills](https://www.findagrave.com/memorial/74905990/james-thomas-mills), Edward's younger brother:
   - Alonzo W. Mills (Jul 1858 to 09 May 1942) Sometimes spelled as Alonso.
   - George E. Mills (Feb 1856 to ?)
   - [Clarissa H. Etsell (Jun 1852 to Jan 1846)](https://www.findagrave.com/memorial/74907705/clarissa-h.-etsell) (misspelled as "Etsall" on the deeds.)